myxusera/Titanic/README.md

  - Exploratory Data Visualization
  - Making Conclusions

-I might add in the future some ML models to predict survivability.
+I might add in the future ML models to predict survivability (in progress)

 Libraries used:
 - pandas